 Suffolk students are eager to turn their big ideas into big businesses.

 And on November 24, 2014, they shared their ideas with the chance to win seed funding to get their ideas off the ground.
-The annual Entrepreneurship Trade Show drew more than 400 guests who voted for their favorite ideas.
+The annual Entrepreneurship Trade Show drew more than 400 guests.

-This year’s winners included Khalid Osman, Wasel Othman, Punit Navani, Natalie Rustigian, who came up with the idea for Med-Afford, a nonprofit that aims to bring low-cost anti-malarial medication to a region in Bangladesh, where infection rates are among the highest in the developing world.
+This year’s winners included Khalid Osman, Wasel Othman, Punit Navani, and Natalie Rustigian.
+Together, they came up with the idea for Med-Afford, a nonprofit that aims to bring low-cost anti-malarial medication to a region in Bangladesh, where infection rates are among the highest in the developing world.
 Med-Afford would purchase soon-to-be-expired medications and distribute them in the target region directly from India.

-The 2013 winners include Abdulla Alnajar, Nicholas Chammas, Bilal El Yaman, and Karan Gopwani.
-The students came up with a hands-free umbrella called Intrella (short for Intelligent Umbrella).
+Last year, Abdulla Alnajar, Nicholas Chammas, Bilal El Yaman, and Karan Gopwani won for their hands-free umbrella called Intrella (short for Intelligent Umbrella).
 The umbrella attaches to your backpack, is blue tooth enabled, and has a built-in thermostat.

 Tips From an Angel Investor